lion-agi/lionagi/README.md

 \*we now also supports all models in [OpenRouter](https://openrouter.ai/models)   (not released yet, you can have a preview in `main`)

+\*we now also supports all `langchain` and `llamaindex` splitters, chunkers, and readers (not released yet)

 \* https://lionagi.readthedocs.io/en/v0.0.111/ is the the latest stable, please `pip install lionagi==0.0.111` if you find 0.0.112 buggy

 ### Features

-- Robust performance
-- Efficient data operations for reading, chunking, binning, writing, storing and managing data.
-- Fast interaction with LLM services like OpenAI with **configurable rate limiting concurrent API calls** for maximum throughput.
 - Create a production ready LLM application **in hours**.
-Intuitive workflow management to streamline the process from idea to market.
+- written in pure python, minimum dependency `aiohttp`, `python-dotenv`, `tiktoken`, `pydantic`
+- Efficient and verstile data operations for reading, chunking, binning, writing, storing and managing data
+- (Work In Progress) support for all `langchain` and `llamaindex` splitters, chunkers, and readers
+- Unified interface with any LLM provider, API or local
+  - Fast and **concurrent** API call with `configurable rate limit`
-- (Work In Progress): verstile intergration with most API and local LLM services.
+  - (Work In Progress) support for hundreds of models both API and local
 ---
-LionAGI is designed to be async only, please check python official documentation on how `async` work: [here](https://docs.python.org/3/library/asyncio.html)
+LionAGI is designed to be `asynchronous` only, please check python official documentation on how `async` work: [here](https://docs.python.org/3/library/asyncio.html)

 **Notice**: